Skip to content

 • The summary and conclusions need to be brief.
 Sometimes you might have to combine the summary, conclusions and recommendations and circulate them as a separate document.
 This is so people can get the information they need without having to read the whole report.

 • The appendix is for readers who need the materials to study the report in depth.
 Relevant charts, sources and tables should go in the discussion where readers can use them.
-But if they’d disrupt the flow of the report, you can put them here instead.
+But if they disrupt the flow of the report, you can put them here instead.

-If you use clear headings and have a full contents list at the start of the report, you should find this is enough to show where each part begins, and ends and to cross-reference if necessary.
+If you use clear headings and have a full contents list at the start of the report, you should find this is enough to show where each part begins and ends and to cross-reference if necessary.

 3. Tailor to Your Audience

-As with any public sector writing, you need to keep your audience in mind the entire time.
+As with any public sector writing, you need to keep your target audience in mind the entire time.
 You know your service area or department inside and out, but the reader may not.
 Always make sure you use simple language and explain complicated policies.

 Using active voice (where possible) rather than passive can be incredibly captivating.
 Instead of a decision has been taken to', write ‘we have decided to’.
 It’s clear and engaging and it’ll resonate with the reader so much more.